Um, March. Really? Already?

-- December starts on the same day of the week as September every year and ends on the same day of the week as April every year.
+- March starts on the same day of the week as November every year, and February in non-leap years.

 - It’s the change of seasons ~ autumn here in the southern hemisphere and spring in the north.

 - The name of March comes from Latin Martius, the first month of the earliest Roman calendar.